AllenLXL/Ext2_Filesystem_Op/README.md

 # a4
-This assignment is even hard than A3, fuck this shit.
+This assignment is even harder than A3!!!
+LOL.
+369 is tons of fun.